DarkRhyfel/ruby-custom-enumerable/README.md

-# ruby-custom-enumerable
-Ruby Custom Enumerable
+# Ruby Custom Enumerable
+## Custom Enumerable Implementation
+### Objective
+- Implement enumerable methods using yield.
+- Apply the basics of blocks, procs and lambdas.